 Alumni Hall of Fame

 MCTC is pleased to announce this year’s MCTC Hall of Fame Inductees.
 MCTC alumni are our most treasured asset, so it is a privilege to have the opportunity to recognize their many accomplishments.
-This year MCTC is honoring three well deserving alumni.
-They have all made significant contributions throughout their careers and in their communities.
-Congratulations to Nangah Tabah, Robert Hyde and Susan Allen.
+This year MCTC is honoring two well-deserving alumni.
+They have made significant contributions throughout their careers and in their communities.
+Congratulations to Marcella Jones and Sharifa Elaraj for embodying the spirit of MCTC.

 Alumni Hall of Fame nominations